aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-tasks/managing-estimated-and-milestone-tasks/_index.md

 ### **Finding out Whether a Task is Estimated or a Milestone**
 The following code examples show how to find out whether a task is estimated or a milestone using Aspose.Tasks.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithTasks-FindEstimatedMilestoneTasks-FindEstimatedMilestoneTasks.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithTasks-FindEstimatedMilestoneTasks.cs" >}}